Information for Scholarship Recipients

 How can I find out if I'm eligible for a donor-funded scholarship?

-If you have question about the awarding of donor-funded scholarships and your eligibility, contact the Office of Student Financial Planning.
+If you have any questions about the awarding of donor-funded scholarships and your eligibility, contact the Office of Student Financial Planning.

 This information will be passed along to the donor who funds your scholarship.
 Reading your story in your own words is a meaningful experience for our donors—it helps to illuminate the impact that their giving has, not just on the university, but on you.